piku235/JungiThemeBundle/Resources/doc/theme-selector.md

 [Show the class](https://github.com/piku235/JungiThemeBundle/blob/master/Selector/ThemeSelector.php)

 The default theme selector is the class `Jungi\Bundle\ThemeBundle\Selector\ThemeSelector`.
 It has a support of primary and fallback theme resolver where the fallback theme resolver can be unset.
-If a fallback theme resolver was set then it'll be only used when the primary theme resolver will don't match any theme for the request.
-Also this theme selector supports events, where you can find them in the class `Jungi\Bundle\ThemeBundle\Selector\ThemeSelectorEvents` ([click here](https://github.com/piku235/JungiThemeBundle/blob/master/Selector/ThemeSelectorEvents.php)).
+If the fallback theme resolver was set then it will be only used when the primary theme resolver will does not match any theme for the request.
+Also this theme selector supports events, which you can find them in the class `Jungi\Bundle\ThemeBundle\Selector\ThemeSelectorEvents` ([click here](https://github.com/piku235/JungiThemeBundle/blob/master/Selector/ThemeSelectorEvents.php)).

 ### Primary and fallback theme resolver